History of Lae: 1945–1970

-On 24 October 1959 the first Lae Agricultural show was run:
+On 24 October 1959, the first Lae Agricultural show was run:

 The Morobe Lae Showgrounds are located in Dowsett.
 The first Morobe Show was held in 1959, but on three occasions the Show had to be cancelled.
-In 1983 Lae was isolated by floods, in 1991 law and order problems caused a curfew to be imposed from 6 am to 6 pm and in 2009 an outbreak of cholera in the province made it unwise to have a large gathering of people.
+In 1983, Lae was isolated by floods and in 1991, law and order problems caused a curfew to be imposed from 6 am to 6 pm.
+In 2009, an outbreak of cholera in the province made it unwise to have a large gathering of people.

 Flora Shaw Stewart (1886–1979) was a founding member of the Morobe Agricultural Society and would often lead the grand parades at annual shows.